 So, before going into the trouble of doing something complex, it would be wise to reset the network connection on your smartphone.
 No, you won’t be resetting your phone’s network settings, instead, you will be using Airplane Mode.

 That means, alongside Wi-Fi, Mobile Data, and Bluetooth, the cellular network will also be blocked after enabling the Airplane/Flight Mode from the Android Quick Settings Panel.

-This sudden disruption will give the chance to network to reset if there were any issues with it.
+This sudden disruption will give the network the chance to reset if there are any issues with it.
 After you disable the mode after a few minutes, the error should disappear.

 4. Update Carrier Services